The best water filter for trail running will be effective, compact, and easy to carry. Photo: iRunFar/Eszter Horanyi

 Cons:

 There’s a good reason the Katadyn BeFree 0.6L is wildly popular among trail runners.
 It’s small, lightweight, compact, and reliable.
 It was also the original filter that fit directly onto a soft flask for ease of use on the trail.
-The filter and soft flask weigh just 59 grams and measure about 4.3 inches in length, including the lid.
-The soft flask of this filter can easily fit in the palm of your hand — and in the pocket of a hydration vest.
-This filter is available with both a 0.6- and one-liter flask, depending on your filter needs.
-The filter itself can fit on any HydraPak soft flask as well, so you can use it with the one that fits your hydration vest the best.
+The filter weighs 35 grams on its own, and just 59 grams with the soft flask.
+The filter alone measures about 4.3 inches in length, including the lid.
+The soft flask is just slightly bigger than other 500- to 550-milliliter flasks and can be squeezed into hydration vest pockets, though it may feel a bit bulkier and floppier than flasks designed specifically for vests.
+Depending on your needs, this filter is available with both a 0.6- and one-liter flask.
+The filter can also fit on any HydraPak soft flask with standard 42mm threads, so you can use it with the one that fits your hydration vest the best.
+The filter can also be purchased without the flask.

-The ease of use of this filter also sets it apart from its competitors.
-To operate, unscrew and remove the lid containing the filter and fill the soft flask with water.
-Clear running water is generally the best option if available.
+This filter’s ease of use sets it apart from its competitors.
+To operate, unscrew and remove the lid (which is the filter) and fill the soft flask with water.
+Clear running water is generally the best option, if available.
 Then, screw the lid back on and drink through the water bottle mouthpiece!
 If you want to refill additional water containers, turn it upside down, and the water will flow on its own, or you can squeeze the soft flask to help push the water through the filter more quickly.
+A clear cover helps keep the mouthpiece free from accidental contamination.

-It only takes a minute to filter two liters, though this flow rate will slow over time as the filter becomes clogged.
-The filter is easy to clean in the field if it becomes clogged — no backwashing or extra tools are needed; just swish or shake the bottle with clean water.
+It only takes a minute to filter two liters, though this flow rate will slow as silt and micro-debris clog the filter.
+The filter is easy to clean in the field if it becomes clogged, as no backwashing or extra tools are needed — just swish or shake the bottle with clean water.
+Although members of our team find backwashing occasionally to improve flow and lengthen time until replacement.

-Unfortunately, this filter does clog with use, even with regular swishing and cleaning.
+Like any filter, it can and will clog with use, even with regular swishing and cleaning.
 As the filter clogs, the flow rate will slow.
-When it gets to an unbearably slow flow, it means it’s time to replace the filter, not because it’s less effective at removing contaminants, but because you don’t want to spend all day sitting next to a creek filtering water when your running companions are fully hydrated and ready to go.
+When the flow becomes unbearably slow, it means it’s time to replace the filter — not because it’s less effective at removing contaminants, but because you don’t want to spend all day sitting next to a creek filtering water when your running companions are fully hydrated and ready to go.
 That said, with regular cleaning, these filters last long enough and work so well that we justify replacing them occasionally.

 To learn more, check out our in-depth Katadyn BeFree 0.6L review.